Solar irradiance: Solar power

 Solar irradiation figures are used to plan the deployment of solar power systems.

 In many countries, the figures can be obtained from an insolation map or from insolation tables that reflect data over the prior 30–50 years.

 Different solar power technologies are able to use different components of the total irradiation.
 While solar photovoltaics panels are able to convert to electricity both direct irradiation and diffuse irradiation, concentrated solar power is only able to operate efficiently with direct irradiation, thus making these systems suitable only in locations with relatively low cloud cover.

-Because solar collectors panels are almost always mounted at an angle towards the sun, insolation figures must be adjusted to find the amount of sun falling on the panel.
+Because solar collectors panels are almost always mounted at an angle towards the Sun, insolation figures must be adjusted to find the amount of sunlight falling on the panel.
 This will prevent estimates that are inaccurately low for winter and inaccurately high for summer.

-This also means that the amount of sun falling on a solar panel at high latitude is not as low compared to one at the equator as would appear from just considering insolation on a horizontal surface.
+This also means that the amount of sunlight falling on a solar panel at high latitude is not as low compared to one at the equator as would appear from just considering insolation on a horizontal surface.